In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Method

 Trust and distrust are central but distinct constructs in human–AI interaction.
 Drawing from psychology, sociology, and HCI research, we define \textit{Trust} as the willingness to rely on a system with positive expectations of its reliability, competence, and intentions, even under conditions of uncertainty or vulnerability \cite{mayer1995integrative, rousseau1998not}.
 In contrast, \textit{Distrust} refers to active suspicion and negative expectations, grounded in concerns about unreliability, deception, or potential harm \cite{lewicki1998trust, harrison2001trust}.
-It is important to note that \textit{Distrust} is not merely the absence of \textit{Trust}; rather, it is a qualitatively distinct phenomenon with its own logic and consequences \cite{lewicki1998trust}.
+Importantly, \textit{Distrust} is not merely the absence of \textit{Trust}; rather, it is a qualitatively distinct phenomenon with its own logic and consequences \cite{lewicki1998trust}.

 Grounded in extensive literature review of trust in technology and AI \cite{zhang2023we, mcknight2009trust, bach2024systematic, braga2018survey, xu2014different, lankton2015technology, zhang2024profiling, kim2024m, klingbeil2024trust, salimzadeh2024dealing, shin2021effects, blobaum2016trust, mcknight2017distinguishing, horowitz2024adopting, schuetz2025qualitative}, we first compiled 37 candidate dimensions of \textit{Trust} and \textit{Distrust} (see Appendix \ref{sec:app:dimensions-litearture}).
-A team of 4 annotators then manually coded a sample of 100 posts to evaluate the relevance and applicability of these dimensions in the context of GenAI.
+A team of four annotators manually coded a sample of 100 posts to evaluate the relevance and applicability of these dimensions in the context of GenAI.
 Through iterative rounds of coding and discussion, we distilled the list into 6 key dimensions of \textit{Trust} (\textit{Reliability, Competence, Familiarity, Integrity, Transparency, Benevolence}) and 7 key dimensions of \textit{Distrust} (\textit{Unreliability, Incompetence, Unfamiliarity, Deception, Dishonesty, Opaqueness, Malevolence}), adapted to LLMs and GenAI (see Table \ref{tab:trust_distrust_combined}).